 - Self-directed with the ability to work remotely as part of a diverse, international team

 - Presentation skills, with the ability to explain technical content to a broad set of stakeholders

-- Excellent written and oral communication skills in both French and English required
+- Excellent written and oral communication skills in English is required

-- The ideal candidate is based in West Africa, as regional travel will be required to attend meetings and workshops.
+- The ideal candidate is based in Africa, as some travel in the continent will be required to attend meetings and workshops.

 Register as a Consulting Partner